Margin of Safety Calculator

 It is crucial to focus on the effective prices, not the SRP prices.
 If you have an extensive discount policy or organized big markdowns, the real prices you charge your customers may be lower than in ad-hoc simulations.

-The tools that may help you analyze your discount policy are the discount calculator and markdown calculator.
+Here at Calcopolis, you will find tools that may help you analyze your discount policy, for example, the discount calculator and markdown calculator.

 Authors